JasperHof/JasperHof.github.io/_docs/performance/ukbb.md

 <img title="UK Biobank application" alt="UK Biobank application" src="/assets/img/ukbb_power_poster.png">

-We found that LDAK-KVIK, Regenie and Bolt-LMM all had increased power over classical linear regression, with increasing power increase for SNPs with higher heritabiliy, consistent with theory.
+We found that LDAK-KVIK, Regenie and Bolt-LMM all had increased power over classical linear regression, with increasing power for SNPs with higher heritabiliy, consistent with theory.
 For most traits, LDAK-KVIK identified more significant loci compared to Regenie, but less than Bolt-LMM.